CCRGeneticsBranch/HowTos/docs/Cavatica/Overview.md

 To access Cavatica, log in using your NIH account and PIV card.
 This will display the projects you have access to on Cavatica.

+#Downloading small number of files with small sizes:
 The easiest way to download files from Cavatica is by following these steps:

 1. Log in to Cavatica using your NIH account and PIV card.